 Since the 1980s, AIDS has been devastating areas where some of our largest operations are located.
 In response, Chevron began to promote HIV/AIDS education in the workplace.
-In 2005, Chevron was the first oil and gas company to implement a global HIV/AIDS policy.
-In 2011, as we continued to fight HIV/AIDS, Chevron embarked on a mission to help prevent mother-to-child transmission of HIV through partnerships with Pact, Born Free Africa, and the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+In 2005, ours was the first oil and gas company to implement a global HIV/AIDS policy.
+In 2011, as we continued to fight HIV/AIDS, we embarked on a mission to help prevent mother-to-child transmission of HIV through partnerships with Pact, Born Free Africa, and The Global Fund to Fight AIDS, Tuberculosis and Malaria.

 strengthening health systems